-Feeling stuck and struggling to get those creative juices flowing?
-Stop trying to force it!
-Learn 11 different ways you can get past a creative block and reignite your inspiration, energy, focus, productivity, and of course, creativity.
+Struggling to get those creative juices flowing?
+Get 11 ways to move past a creative block and reignite your inspiration, energy, productivity, and creativity.

 People who choose freelance life and business ownership choose to blaze their own trail, often because they have big ideas and big dreams.
 They are inherently creative people who see a different way to do things, have an alternative way of thinking, and simply want to do better.